John Moncur: West Ham United

 Moncur joined West Ham United in the summer of 1994 to bolster their midfield.
 Originally regarded as a classy midfield playmaker with a good passing ability, similar in style to Hammers teammate Ian Bishop but with a combative style that often saw him in the referees' notebook.
 Moncur's first goal for West Ham came in a 2–1 away victory over London rivals Chelsea on 2 October 1994.
 He ended his first season with three goals in 35 appearances.

 He was often a substitute for West Ham, particularly in his later career and was used sparing and strategically for the Hammers.
 Injuries further limited his appearances.
 Despite this, he became something of a cult figure at Upton Park due to his committed attitude and occasional flash of brilliance as well as reports of his humorous off-field antics.
 An indication of his popularity came in a fiery London derby against his former club Tottenham Hotspur on 24 April 1999 when he was sent off for two bookable offences, the latter a bad foul, and clenched his fists in defiance to the travelling West Ham supporters.
 West Ham eventually won the match 2–1.
 He was dismissed three times during his West Ham career.

 Another memorable moment occurred when Moncur scored during West Ham's 5–4 victory over Bradford City in 2000 at Upton Park when Moncur scored with a rising drive from outside the penalty area, falling over as he did so.
 He then ran over to the West Ham fans and took his shirt off in celebration.
 When the celebrations died down, Moncur was unable to put his shirt back on and was seen running up the pitch with his shirt still only partially on and was, therefore, out of position as Bradford hit another goal immediately from the restart.
 This goal was his last for West Ham.

 Moncur's last appearance came in a 3–1 defeat against Arsenal on 19 January 2003 away at Highbury.
 West Ham were relegated at the end of the season and Moncur retired from football after having played in the Premiership for 10 consecutive seasons.

 Personal life

-Moncur is a devout Christian having turned to religion during his footballing career in order to help him deal with his anger.
-He has two sons who are also footballers; George currently plays for Leyton Orient, and Freddy plays for Bowers & Pitsea, both as midfielders.
+Moncur is a Christian having turned to religion during his footballing career in order to help him deal with his anger.
+He has two sons who are also footballers; George currently plays for Bedford Town, and Freddy plays for Greys Athletic, both as midfielders.

-In 2009 he became chairman of non-league side Grays Athletic, whilst at the club he hired Julian Dicks as manager and Peter Shreeves as director of football.
+In 2009 he became chairman of non-league side Grays Athletic; whilst at the club, he hired Julian Dicks as manager and Peter Shreeves as director of football.

 He now works for a specialist recruitment company in the oil and gas industry.